PrestaShopCorp/ps_accounts/README.md

 You can copy and paste the `config.yml.dist` to `config.yml` but you **MUST NOT COMMIT THIS FILE**

 ### Composer dependency `prestashop_accounts_auth` deprecated
-This library will is deprecated and no longer needed.
+This library will be deprecated and no longer needed.
 Please remove it from your module's dependencies.

 ### New composer dependency `prestashop-accounts-installer`